 You are already anxious about the 10 am meeting at work even before you have your first cup of coffee.

-If you are craving for something new and exciting, and a great hobby is not enough to fill that void, you might consider looking for something else.
+If you are craving something new and exciting.
+And a great hobby is not enough to fill that void.
+You might consider looking for something else.

 The first time you got a new job, you hope for a sense of growth.
 You feel like your current job will teach you things about the business, which can potentially help you climb that corporate ladder.
 Getting feedback from either your employer or co-workers lets you know how much you have improved and the things you need to work on.
 However, if you are surrounded by coworkers, who constantly notice your weaknesses and keep